Snickerdoodle Cookies- Gluten Free and Dairy Free

 Finding a gluten free and dairy free snickerdoodle with the perfect texture is not an easy task.
 It took some playing around with the amounts of flour and the temperature of the dough to figure out exactly how to make these the perfect texture.

-I have grown up loving snickerdoodle cookies because they remind me of Christmas, and they were always a cookie I would turn to for the holidays.
+Growing up I have always loved snickerdoodle cookies because they remind me of Christmas, and they were always a cookie I would turn to for the holidays.
 Soft, fluffy, and melt in your mouth deliciousness.
 The cinnamon sweetness with that burst from the cream of tartar is incomparable.
 I had made them after going gluten free with success, but attempting them dairy free was another story.

 The goal of a snickerdoodle is to have the right amount of fluffiness with a slight crunch on the outside.
-The first round provided me with a soft and fluffy cookie, I enjoyed it, but realized it wasn’t the texture most would long for.
+The first round provided me with a soft and fluffy cookie, I enjoyed it, but realized it wasn’t the texture most would long for in a gluten free and dairy free snickerdoodle.

 The second round provided a flat and crispy cookie.
 Great to go along with an afternoon tea, but not the soft and chewy center that I was working towards.